-Four of the most prevalent “pain points” we’re seeing in the medical device manufacturing industry today:
+The following includes four of the most prevalent pain points we’re seeing in the medical device manufacturing industry today:

 Too much time is often spent tracking technology component status to support product builds.
 Manual documentation can not only be erratic and incomplete, but key records can be hard to find in the sea of individual documents.
 There is often the need to go back and correct poor development documentation, rather than having real-time documentation keep a steady pace with the actual medical device development work.